April - May 2012

 Nathanael Raber, a student in Temple’s Department of Kinesiology, has been named a Temple University Diamond Research Scholar for 2012.
 His research project is titled “Fourier Transform Infrared Imaging Spectroscopy (FT-IRIS) of Fat and Bone in Female Rats”, and he will be working under the mentorship of Temple professor Vanessa Yingling, PhD, FACSM.
 Diamond Research Scholars receive a stipend to assist them with summer research and academic credit during the fall.

-Four students from the College of Health Professions and Social Work received the Temple University Diamond Award, the highest honor given by Student Affairs to a Temple undergraduate student.
+Four students from the College of Public Health received the Temple University Diamond Award, the highest honor given by Student Affairs to a Temple undergraduate student.
 This recognition is reserved for those who have demonstrated superior leadership, academic achievement, service to the University, and impact on the local, regional, or global community.

 The faculty from the Department of Physical Therapy offer clinical services at both the Health Sciences Campus and Main Campus.